 Summer Sunset Over Okoboji

-It was a beautiful August night in Okoboji, Iowa, in the summer of 2022.
-My husband, friends and I went for a boat ride.
+It was a beautiful August night on Okoboji Lake, Iowa, in the summer of 2022.
 The water was calm, and the waves were smooth.
-The temperature hovered around 70 degrees at that point and the view was amazing.
-As you can see, we observed the sun setting off to the west.
+The temperature hovered around 70 degrees.
+We observed the sun setting off to the west.
 The way the sunset reflected off of the water appeared differently, than when it reflected off of the dry land.
 When we stuck our hand in the water, we could feel it was warmer in the spots the sun was still hitting.
 It was colder in the darker spots where the sun had already set and it couldn’t reach anymore.
-Sunsets are often overlooked and it is such a wonderful phenomenon to witness wherever your location is.

 - Why is the sunlight’s reflection different on the water when comparing the left and right sides of the picture?

 - Which side is closer to the brightest part of the sunset?